Wade’s 101: Haiku retrospective 54

 between the bouts of anger

-and pure depression. - be now
+and pure depression.

 This is the now.
 This